-The word 'dementia' covers a range of disorders affecting the brain.
+The word 'dementia' covers a range of diseases or disorders affecting the brain.
 It comes in different forms, the commonest being Alzheimer's disease and vascular disease.

 Symptoms include loss of memory, confusion, and changes in personality, mood and behaviour.
 Experiencing these symptoms can also cause people with dementia to be afraid, anxious, depressed, frustrated or angry.